USA/Hong Kong. 1991.

 Still the Henson Creature Workshop and the mime artists succeed once again in turning the Turtles into some of the most engaging and dynamic creatures on the screen – the film opens on the title card “In memory of Jim Henson” who had just died in 1990.
 There is such a wild kinetic charge to the manic hip-talking characters that they end up carrying the film despite its deficiencies in almost every other area.

 That said, the effectiveness of the characters does not extend to the two new creatures, Rahzar and Tokka, which only look like big cartoon animals brought to life rather than the monstrous creations they are supposed to be.
-Despite their build-up as major nemeses, the showdown with them and the Turtles is indifferent, while the despatch of the giant mutated Shredder is a massive disappointment.
+Despite their build-up as major nemeses, the showdown with them and the Turtles is indifferent, while the dispatch of the giant mutated Shredder is a massive disappointment.
+Elsewhere, Elias Koteas’s Casey Jones from the first film (and a regular mainstay of the animated series and comics) has been written out in favour of a focus on a kid – Ernie Reyes Jr as a pizza delivery boy, who adds precisely nothing – in a clear targeting down to younger audiences.

 Director Michael Pressman made a handful of other films with the likes of The Great Dynamite Chase (1976), The Bad News Bears in Breaking Training (1977), Boulevard Nights (1979), Some Kind of Hero (1982) and Doctor Detroit (1983).
 Since then, Pressman has been working as a director and producer in television.
 His one other film of genre interest was the quasi-ghost story To Gillian on Her 37th Birthday (1996).